iddydaya/selfcarebyiddy.com/site/content/about/_index.md

 title = "About me"
 +++

-I'm passionate about all aspects of self care and have been working in the modeling and beauty industry in Bali, Jakarta and Yogyakarta for the last 5 years.
+I am passionate about all aspects of self care and have been working in the modeling and beauty industry in Bali, Jakarta and Yogyakarta for the last 5 years.

 ![This is me](/img/aboutme-1.jpg)